righettod/pst-digger/README.md

 # Build the program

-The last version (**0.9.1**) of the artifact **java-libpst** is not yet published on Maven public repository then you must install the library prior to program build, this using the following command line:

-`mvn install:install-file -Dfile=ext/java-libpst-0.9.1.jar -DgroupId=com.pff -DartifactId=java-libpst -Dversion=0.9.1 -Dpackaging=jar`

-And then use the following Maven command line to build the program jar file:
+Use the following Maven command line to build the program jar file:

 `mvn clean package`